 CSS can also be used to produce sophisticated layout, but you must understand CSS well if your pages are not to fall foul of different browsers and their versions.
-Otherwise stick to good old HTML tables.

 7.1.4.4.
 Embedding Fonts

 Suppose you want to use fonts on your webpages that users may not have installed on their PC?
 There are four ways of doing this: